TRADING CRITIQUE LOGO

 • Quote currency: CAD (Canadian Dollar) is the quote currency.
 It tells you how much of it you need to buy one unit of the base currency.

-• So, if X wants to exchange CAD for USD, he will get USD 1 for every CAD 1.3 he spends.
+• So, if X wants to exchange CAD for USD, he will get USD 1 for every CAD 1.3 you spend.

 How to buy forex pairs